MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 The ability to get the OS version you need directly from Surface includes delivery of factory shrink-wrapped devices fully configured with the requisite firmware, drivers, and security policies.
 The additional $30 fee covers the cost of this service along with the following benefits that allow you to:

 - Provide your users with the latest Surface hardware today while upgrading to Windows 11 at your own pace.
-- Reduce your exposure to potential supply chain vulnerabilities by eliminating the need to re-image to Windows 10.
+- Reduce your exposure to potential supply chain vulnerabilities by eliminating the need to reimage to Windows 10.
 - Save time with Windows Autopilot zero-touch deployment, including faster app and policy updates and fewer help desk calls.

 ## How to order

 Commercial customers can place orders for new devices via [authorized Microsoft Surface resellers](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface).

+### References

+1. Based on MSRP, actual pricing may vary

-## Learn more
+### Learn more

 - [Surface for Business](https://www.microsoft.com/surface/business)
 - [Surface IT Pro blog](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/bg-p/SurfaceITPro)